msraya/yaesuman/README.md

 # yaesuman
 Yaesu SD Card manager.
 This is beta version 0.3.
-You can download exe file from here: https://github.com/msraya/yaesuman/releases/download/0.3/yaesuman.exe Please submit coments for bug fix and improvments in the pi-star forum: https://forum.pistar.uk/ Program is in beta phase, so not guarantees, use at your own risk.
+You can download exe file from here: https://github.com/msraya/yaesuman/releases/download/0.3/yaesuman.exe Please submit coments for bug fix and improvments to ea7ee@hotmail.com Program is in beta phase, so not guarantees, use at your own risk.

 ![Alt text](yaesuman.png?raw=true "Main Window")